devjunayed/online-nursery-website-client/README.md

 ### 3\.
 Product Browsing 🌿

 - **Filtering, Pagination, Sorting, and Searching**: Users can efficiently browse through our product offerings with advanced filtering, pagination for easy navigation across multiple pages of products, sorting options to arrange products by relevance, price, name, etc and robust searching capabilities to quickly find specific items.
-- **Product Details**: Users can view detailed information about a product.
+- **✅✅✅Product Details**: Users can view detailed information about a product.

 ### 4\.
 Shopping Cart 🛒

-- **Add to Cart**: Users can add products to their cart by clicking an "Add to Cart" button.
+- **✅✅✅Add to Cart**: Users can add products to their cart by clicking an "Add to Cart" button.
 If a product is out of stock, it cannot be added to the cart.
-- **Quantity Management**: Duplicate products are not added; instead, the quantity of the existing product is increased.
+- **✅✅✅Quantity Management**: Duplicate products are not added; instead, the quantity of the existing product is increased.
 Users cannot add more products than the available quantity in stock
 - **Proceed to Checkout**: Users can proceed to the checkout page from the cart section.

 ### 5\.
 Checkout and Payment 💳